ummetcivi/product-order-assignment/README.md

 You can find the OpenAPI 3.0 spec under api folder.

-Answers
+## Answers
----

-- We can introduce OAuth2 security by adding just a few libraries and configuration classes.
+- We can introduce OAuth2 security (with JWT tokens) by adding just a few libraries and configuration classes.
 - Not sure what is meant by `redundant` but we can split this service into two microservices, ProductService and OrderService.
 Splitting won't be too hard since domains are splitted.